There used to be a time when citations were primary needle movers in the Local SEO world.

 Document your findings.
 Have a spreadsheet containing all relevant citation sources.
 Go to each website and submit your listing.
 Update the status of your listing in your spreadsheet.
 If you find this cumbersome, make use of our listings management software.

-The problem with citation building these days is that even the best companies stop here.
+The problem (30 Common Local SEO Problems & Its Fix) with citation building these days is that even the best companies stop here.
 Getting your business listed on relevant citation sources is just the beginning.
 For advanced citation builders, the game has just begun.

 Advanced Tip 1: Get Your Citation Sources Indexed